What is myomectomy (uterine fibroid removal surgery)?

 - Hysteroscopy — No hospital stay, 3-14 days recovery

 It’s relatively common for fibroids to return even after a myomectomy.
 Experts estimate that between 1-5 out of every 10 women who have a myomectomy will experience reoccurring uterine fibroids.
-If you had multiple or large fibroids, you are more likely to have more uterine fibroids return.
+If you have multiple or large fibroids, you are more likely to have more uterine fibroids return.

 Have more questions about myomectomy surgery?
 Make an appointment with Dr. Aliabadi — LA’s best myomectomy surgeon